ptrefall/fluid-hierarchical-task-network/README.md

     .End()
     .Build();
 ```
-Let's look at how parts of this was made.
+Let us look at how parts of this was made.
 First, we write our custom Domain Builder class.
 ```C#
 public class MyDomainBuilder : BaseDomainBuilder<MyDomainBuilder, MyContext>
 {